Betamethasone dipropionate, augmented (On the skin)

 Betamethasone Dipropionate, Augmented (bay-ta-METH-a-sone dye-PROE-pee-oh-nate, ahg-MEN-ted)

-Relieves pain, swelling, and itching caused by skin diseases.
+Relieves skin pain, swelling, and itching.
 This medicine is a corticosteroid.

 Diprolene, Diprolene AF